 lanolin - extensively exploited by Croda

-match heads - binding and then foaming for controlled ignition of chemicals
+match heads - phosphorus extracted for matches, binding and then foaming for controlled ignition of chemicals

 manures - spreading richness from S H one T